foliojs/pdfkit/docs/destinations.md

     // Insert anchor to display a portion of the current page, 1/2 inch in from the top and left and zoomed 50% doc.addNamedDestination('LINK', 'XYZ', 36, 36, 50);

+    // Insert anchor 1/2 inch in from the top and left, leaving the zoom as the reader has it doc.addNamedDestination('LINK', 'XYZ', 36, 36);

     // Insert anchor for this text
     doc.text('End of paragraph', { destination: 'ENDP' });